VicB18/FieldAnalyzer/README.md

 # FieldAnalyzer

-Instructions for taking drone and robot images from fields and software for field mapping nad analysis.
+Instructions for taking images from fields by a drone or a robot, and software for field mapping and analysis.

 ## Field mapping process
 1. Using drone or robot for field monitoring
-2. Mapping the field
+1. Mapping the field
-3. Analyzing the field
+1. Analyzing the field

 ## Using drone for field monitoring
 ### Purchasing drone